crowe32996/nyc-apartment-search/README.md

     ```

-2. Create and activate a virtual environment
+2. Run the full pipeline with one command

     ```bash
-    python -m venv venv

-    # To activate on macOS/Linux:
-    source venv/bin/activate

-    # To activate on Windows CMD:
-    venv\Scripts\activate.bat

-    # To activate on Windows PowerShell:
-    .\venv\Scripts\Activate.ps1
+    run_pipeline.bat
     ```

-3. Install dependencies

-    ```bash
-    pip install -r requirements.txt
-    ```
+    You’ll be prompted to optionally re-run the Realtor.com API script.
+The option to keep current apartment_listings.csv in seeds allows for avoiding hitting API limits.

+    This script will:

+    - Activate the virtual environment

+    - Optionally refresh Realtor API apartment listings

+    - Install required Python libraries

+    - Run dbt to refresh staging models

+    - Generate apartment scores table

+    - Seed new CSV data into Snowflake

+    - Run final dbt models to build dimensions

-4. Configure Snowflake Credentials
+3. Configure Snowflake and RapidAPI Credentials

-    Set your Snowflake connection info as environment variables or in a config file.
+    Set your Snowflake connection info as environment variables or in your .dbt/profiles.yml file.

-5. Run the API ingestion script to fetch apartment listings

-    ```bash
-    python realtor_api_pull.py
-    ```

-6. Run dbt transformations

-    ```bash
-    dbt run
-    ```

-7. Open the Looker Studio dashboard and connect to your Snowflake data
+4. Open the Looker Studio dashboard and connect to your Snowflake data

 ## 📊 NYC Apartments Dashboard